Psychological warfare: Iran

 The Iranian government had an operation program to use the 2022 FIFA World Cup as a psyop against concurrent people's protests.

 Israel

 The Israeli government and its military make use of psychological warfare.
-In 2021, Israeli newspaper Haaretz revealed that "Abu Ali Express", a popular news page on Telegram and Twitter purportedly dedicated to "Arab affairs", was actually run by a Jewish Israeli paid consultant to the Israel Defense Forces.
+In 2021, Israeli newspaper Haaretz revealed that "Abu Ali Express", a popular news page on Telegram and Twitter purportedly dedicated to "Arab affairs", was actually run by a Jewish Israeli paid consultant to the Israel Defense Forces (IDF).
 The IDF's psyops account had been the source of a number of noteworthy reports that were afterwards cited by the Israeli and international media.
-Abu Ali Express was, for example, the source for the report that Qatari funds were entering the Gaza Strip in suitcases.